AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/brand-wf-using-a-layout-template.md

    >[!TIP]
    >
-   >You can **Save** your progress at any time, then continue to modify the template later.
+   >You can click Save at any time to save your progress, then continue to modify the template later.

 1. Click **Save**.